lillo42/trupe/docs/guides/dependency-injection.md

 }
 ```

 The scope is automatically disposed after the message has been processed, so scoped services follow their expected lifetime.
+System messages that implement `IUseSameActorScopeServiceMessage` — such as `InitializeActor` and `AfterRestartActor` — are processed in the actor's existing scope instead of a new per-message scope.

 ## Actor Constructor Injection